counternote/counternote/spec.md

 # Bases

-A [base][base] is a foundational element for learning and understanding Counternote.
+[Bases][bases] are a foundational element for learning and understanding Counternote.

 ## Term